aditen/hw-cs-sb-classifier/README.md

 # :abc: Naming

 Generally, the code tries to use the same naming as the thesis.
 Sometimes, there are slight deviations.
-For example the following ones:
+Known deviations are following ones:

 - OSCR = OSRC (Open Set Classification Rate Curve)
-- Instruction vs Command for the Task Type and Cross vs Checkbox for the Task Type
+- Task Types: Instruction == Command and Cross == Checkbox
+- Data Splits: TRAIN_SHEETS_TEST_BOOKLETS == S1, HOLD_OUT_CLASSES == S2, RANDOM == S3

 # :mag: Reproducibility

-In order to enable reproducibility of the experiments, seeds as well as deterministic convolutions were used on an Nvidia 1050 TI
+In order to enable reproducibility of the experiments, seeds as well as deterministic convolutions were used on a Nvidia 1050 TI

-Set the variable CUBLAS_WORKSPACE_CONFIG=:4096:8 in your environment if you use CUDA.
-Otherwise, the experiments throw a Cublas Error.
+Set the variable ``CUBLAS_WORKSPACE_CONFIG=:4096:8`` (CUBLAS_WORKSPACE_CONFIG is the key, :4096:8 is the value) in your environment if you use CUDA.
+Otherwise, the experiments throw a Cublas Error if determinism is enabled.
+If your machine does not support this option, use a supported value, but results may differ slightly then.

-If reproducibility is not that important, you can go to the utils.py file and comment out the following line: torch.use_deterministic_algorithms(True)
+If reproducibility is not that important, you can go to the utils.py file and comment out the following line:
+``torch.use_deterministic_algorithms(True)``

 # :ledger: TODOs
 * May originate from the future work of the thesis (error analysis on student level etc.)